yazz/VisualJS/README.md

 ### Deprecated features from April 2013 to July 2014
 In 2013 Facebook created React, a Virtual Dom based Javascript library.
 David Nolen then created Om, a ClojureScript wrapper on top of React, which changed the ClojureScript client side story forever!
 Upon seeing Om I immediately knew that this was the future of ClojureScript development, using a Reactive GUI paradigm, also similar to Angular.js, Ember.js, and Meteor.
-So I had to take the tough decision to deprecate almost the whole UI that I had created in the previous version of Clojure on Coils.
+So I took the tough decision to deprecate the whole UI that I had created in the previous version of Clojure on Coils.
 So the following features are now a thing of the past:

 - Crate for HTML
 - Dommy